mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 - Create a new index
 - with a mapping on the name field
 - that utilises an analyser
-- to rename the st name if it matches.
+- to rename the state name to its abbreviation if it matches.

 :question: 2.
 Write a custom analyzer that changes the name of `State Park` to `SP` in the `name` field, add this to a new index called `sp_name_replacer`